 Texas landlords enjoy very few breaks in the state’s eviction laws.
 State law gives tenants several methods to slow down or entirely abate the eviction process.

-Texas law limits what it calls “postponements” of lease.
-But imagine if our client did what most landlords do and sign these affidavits with no actual knowledge of the tenant’s military status.
-The tenant would have shown our client had committed perjury had an eviction lawyer not taken this extra step.
+Texas law limits what it calls “postponements” of a lease.
+But imagine if our client did what most landlords do and signed these affidavits with no actual knowledge of the tenant’s military status.
+The tenant would have shown our client had committed perjury had a reliable North Richland landlord lawyer not taken this extra step.

 Arguably the greatest nuisance for landlords is a tenant who files a notice to vacate that creates options for you instead of limiting them.
 Make sure your notice to vacate is delivered in a manner that can be proven.
 You will not spend a lot of money by hiring your attorney to draft and send your notice to vacate for you.
 And you get the added benefit of having the notice go out on a lawyer’s letterhead.

-And yes – hiring Girling Law will go a long ways towards helping you even the odds with your tenant!
+And yes – hiring Girling Law will go a long way towards helping you even the odds with your tenant!

 Girling Law’s Role in Your Eviction Strategy

 Even if your eviction proceeds, you want a law firm that can handle all stages of the eviction process.
-You want a firm with plenty of experience in Justice of the Peace Courts.
-You want an eviction lawyer who is a familiar face to those Justices of the Peace.
-When the tenant appeals to County Court, you need an attorney who understands and has experience in fast tracking and challenging these appeals.
-When your tenant takes your case to a bankruptcy court, U.S. District Court, or to a Texas Court of Appeals, you need an attorney who can roll with the punches.
+You want a real estate law firm with plenty of experience in Justice of the Peace Courts.
+You want an experienced North Richland landlord attorney who is a familiar face to those Justices of the Peace.
+When the tenant appeals to County Court, you need an attorney who understands and has experience in fast-tracking and challenging these appeals.
+When your tenant takes your case to a bankruptcy court, U.S. District Court, or a Texas Court of Appeals, you need an attorney who can roll with the punches.